For more focused assistance with issues that concern you and questions you may have, refer to our Staff Contact Guide.

 Marsha Van Hecke | Manager of Communication and Member Services

 Marsha Van Hecke joined the TCC staff in 2015 as Manager of Communications and Member Services.
 She has 25 years’ experience in the hospice, healthcare and non-profit sectors, having most recently spent 13 years with a hospice and palliative care provider that serves North and South Carolina.
 Marsha understands the hospice and palliative care world from the inside, out, and looks forward to working together with members to support their efforts to better serve their communities.
-Marsha and her husband live in an empty nest in Tryon, but she can often be found in Cary and Columbia and in cities and towns beyond and in between visiting with member hospices.
+Marsha and her husband live in an empty nest in Tryon, but she can often be found in Raleigh and Columbia and in cities and towns beyond and in between visiting with member hospices.